-Suitable for kids starting from age four, kids can work on short, snappy exercises that conveniently fit around busy schedules, both online and offline, and motivational features ensure that they come back every day feeling more and more confident about their maths.
+Suitable for kids starting from age four, kids can work on bite-sized exercises designed to fit around busy schedules, both online and offline, and motivational features ensure that they come back every day feeling more and more confident about their maths.

 As a parent, you can also use the dashboard to follow up on where your child is excelling and where there’s room for improvement—that’s pretty nifty, in our opinion.
 Download on the App Store or Google Play